nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth_Introduction.md

 # OAuth 2.0 — Clear Explanation Using a Photo App (React + .NET API)

-OAuth 2.0 is a widely used protocol for authorization.
-OAuth 2.0 lets the Resource Owner (the User) grant a Client (your PhotoApp) access to their data on a Resource Server (Google's Profile API) without ever sharing their passwords (Auth Server) with the Client.
-The password is only ever given directly to the Authorization Server (Google)..
-This is the core of how apps like Twitter or Spotify let users sign in with Google or Facebook.
+- OAuth 2.0 is a widely used protocol for authorization.
+- OAuth 2.0 lets the Resource Owner (the User) grant a Client (PhotoApp) access to their data (requested Scopes - email,name etc.) on a Resource Server (Google's Profile API) — without ever sharing their passwords with the Client.
+The password is only ever given directly to the Authorization Server (Google).
+- This is the core of how apps like Twitter or Spotify let users sign in with Google or Facebook.

 * **Key Features:**
     * Focused on authorization, not authentication methods